gyetvaitamas/gen-art/README.md

 ## Usage
 __Width__

-Image width in pixels
+Image width in pixels.

 __Height__

-Image height in pixels
+Image height in pixels.

 __Resolution__

-Image sample(s) detail
+Image resolutuion.

 __Noise seed__

-For getNoise() funciton, it gives some extra simplicity or more details based on the value
+For getNoise() funciton, it gives some extra simplicity or more details based on the value.

 __Gaussian noise__

-For getNoise() funciton, it gives some extra simplicity or more details based on the value
+For getNoise() funciton, it gives some extra simplicity or more details based on the value.

 __Coordinate scale__

-Scale of the sample(s) on the image, less number results less scale, large number results large scale of sample(s)
+Scale of the sample(s) on the image, less number results less scale, large number results large scale of sample(s).

 __Rules count__

-Pre-setup for states, less number results less complex sample(s), large number results more complex sample(s)
+Pre-setup for states, less number results less complex sample(s), large number results more complex sample(s).

 __Rules - minimum value__

-Lower limit of the rule for generating random value
+Lower limit of the rule for generating random value.

 __Rules - maximum value__

-Upper limit of the rule for generating random value
+Upper limit of the rule for generating random value.

 ## Notes